 Silicone features excellent resistance to ozone, sunlight and oxidation and is color stable.
 It maintains flexibility at low temperatures, has outstanding resistance to high heat, low compression set and is a good electrical insulator.
 Silicone is not recommended for applications that require abrasion, tear and cut growth resistance, or high tensile strength.
 It is also not recommended for resistance to oil, gasoline, solvents, alkalis and acids.

 Silicone seals and gaskets typically have a high temperature limit of 400° F to 450° F and a low temperature limit of -65° F to -100° F. This makes silicone the preferred material for applications with demanding temperature requirements.
-However, if the component will not be subjected to extreme hot or cold, EPDM may offer a more cost-effective alternative to silicone.
+However, if the component will not be subjected to extreme hot or cold, Cooper Standard can offer EPDM as an alternative to silicone.

 To meet color requirements, silicone can achieve vibrant and consistent tones better than comparable rubber compounds.
-This is because the silicone base material is semi-clear and does not require certain additives, such as carbon black, that inhibit colorization.
+This is because the silicone base material is translucent and does not require certain additives that can inhibit color pigmentation.

 Our Silicone Capabilities

 - Customized Materials to Meet UL, FDA, NSF, AAMA/FGIA, and More Specifications